 Ortiz, R.R., & Shafer, A. (2017).
 “Unblurring the lines of sexual consent with a college student-driven sexual consent education intervention.”
 Presented at the 2017 International Communication Association annual conference, San Diego, CA.

 Ortiz, R.R., & Shafer, A. (2016).
 “Engaging college students in a campus-wide sexual consent education campaign using digital communication tactics.”
 Presented at the annual Society for Research on Adolescence conference as part of the panel titled, “Sexual health in the digital world: Developing and evaluating eHealth and media-based interventions for youth,” Baltimore, MD.

 Ortiz, R.R., Shafer, A., Murphy, A. (2015).
 “Define Your Line: A case study on student-driven sexual consent education campaign.”
 Journal of Campus Title IX Compliance and Best Practices, 1, 16-20.

-Ortiz, R.R., & Shafer, A. (forthcoming).
+Ortiz, R.R., & Shafer, A. (2018).
 “Unblurring the lines of sexual consent with a college student-driven sexual consent education intervention.”
 Journal of American College Health.

-Shafer, A., Ortiz, R.R., Thompson, B., Huemmer, J. (forthcoming).
+Shafer, A., Ortiz, R.R., Thompson, B., Huemmer, J. (2018).
 “The role of hypermasculinity, token resistance, rape myth, and assertive sexual consent communication among college men.”
 Journal of Adolescent Health.